tomasstolker/species/README.rst

 Contributing
 ------------

-Contributions are very welcome, please consider forking the repository and creating a pull request.
+Contributions are welcome, please consider forking the repository and creating a pull request.
 Bug reports can be provided by creating an `issue <https://github.com/tomasstolker/species/issues>`_ on the Github page.

 License
 -------